jagprog5/modpack-server/README.md

 ## Startup

 The server is configured to auto stop when idle for too long.
-This necessitates a startup mechanism. [listener](./listener) contains a web server that listens to port 25575 and calls the above `make start` when a GET is received.
+This necessitates a startup mechanism. [listener](./listener) contains a web server that listens to port 25575 and calls the above `make start` when a GET is received (this can be called any number of times, it's only effective if the server is not already running).